LFPy/LFPy/trunk/html/_sources/information.txt

     LFPy was tested to work with NEURON 7.2 and the 7.3 development branch, we had some issues with a precompiled version of NEURON 7.1.

 4.  `Cython <http://cython.org>`_ (C-extensions for python) to speed up simulations of extracellular fields.
-Tested with version > 1.4., and known to fail with version 1.1.
+Tested with version > 0.14, and known to fail with version 0.11.
+LFPy works without Cython, but simulations will run slow and is therefore recommended.

 Installing LFPy